prasanna12510/gamesparks-docs/MARKDOWN/Documentation/Manage/Working with Dynamic Forms.md

 ### player_search_results Snippet

 When we click the Submit button on the Players Screen, all the data input into the form that was built using *player_search* Snippet will be collected and passed to the *player_search_results* Snippet, which does not yet exist.
-As the target of the form is defined as *player_results*, the output of this Snippet will be rendered there.
+Because the target of the form is defined as *player_results*, the output of this Snippet will be rendered there.
 We can now test that the query we've built is submitted correctly into the *player_search_results* Snippet.

 *8.* Create a new Snippet called *player_search_results* and enter the following into the JavaScript quadrant: